Home – Real Estate – Quiet Title Lawsuits

 In Florida, when someone has “title” to land or real estate, it means under the law he or she has legal ownership to that property.
-Protecting the integrity of title to real estate is a serious matter here in Florida, and laws have been on the books for many years to quiet and protect both land records and the process of transferring real estate from one owner to another.
+Protecting the integrity of title to real estate is a serious matter in Florida, and laws have been on the books for many years relating to quieting title, protecting land records, and transferring real estate from one owner to another.

 There are places in Florida where title records actually go back in time to real estate files with scanned handwritten real estate records on parchment dating back to Spanish land grants.
 (To explore the Florida land records online, or to see one of those parchment-era records, search through the Florida Department of Environmental Protection (DEP), Division of State Lands, Board of Trustees Land Document System.)

-Unfortunately, the Foreclosure Fraud mess of recent years has harmed the integrity of this longstanding legal title system since mortgage servicers, banks, and others have injured and disregarded longstanding Florida real estate title laws though actions like robosigning, lost original documentation, etc.
+Unfortunately, the Foreclosure Fraud mess of the past harmed the integrity of this longstanding legal title system since mortgage servicers, banks, and others have injured and disregarded longstanding Florida real estate title laws though actions like robosigning, lost original documentation, etc.

-As a result, today’s Florida real estate title transfers (sales, purchases, liens, insurance, etc.) are being done with unprecedented care and concern.
+As a result, today’s Florida real estate title transfers (sales, devise and descent, etc.) are happening with unprecedented care and concern.
 Quiet title actions are more important now than ever before.

 What is a Quiet Title Action under Florida Law?

 Chapter 65 of the Florida Statutes (entitled “Quieting Title” – the full text appears below) governs quiet title actions in Florida.
-The law specifies how a successfully filed quiet title action proceeds in Florida.
+The law specifies how a quiet title action should proceed in Florida.

-Will Every Florida Quiet Title Action Always Automatically Clear Clouds and Claims to Title to Florida Real Estate?
-No.
+Will a Florida Quiet Title Action Always Clear a Cloud or Claim on Title to Florida Real Estate?

-It can be very painful for Florida home owners, but even after they have successfully obtained a Quiet Title Judgment for their land, there still may be future claims to their home or property which their Quiet Title Judgment won’t immediately resolve.
-Especially if they have opted to file the action on their own, or they’ve chosen to use an online service to file their quiet title lawsuit, where a thorough title search was not conducted before filing.
+It can be very painful for Florida home owners, but even after they have successfully obtained a Quiet Title Judgment, there still may be claims against their property that their Judgment doesn’t address.
+Examples include if the property owner has opted to file the action on his/her own, or he/she has chosen to use an online service to file the quiet title lawsuit, where a thorough title search was not conducted before filing.

-In other words, a Florida Quiet Title action today – unless it’s done right -- may not clear up all claims to Florida real estate title.
-For instance, a Federal Tax Lien may survive the quiet title action.
-Additionally, as a result of the Foreclosure Fraud complexities, there may be others who will continue to fight for rights to real estate even against the rightful Florida home owner.
+In other words, a Florida Quiet Title action may not clear up all claims to Florida real estate title.
+For instance, a Federal Tax Lien will likely survive a quiet title action, even if properly served.
+Additionally, as a result of the Foreclosure Fraud issues, there may be other parties who may have an interest in the property whose rights were not cut-off by the quiet title lawsuit.

-In today’s legal realities, it is extreme important for Florida Quiet Title Actions to proceed with detailed investigation and legal research to insure that all potential claims to the real estate have been brought before the judge and that there are no potential claims or scams – like “wild deeds” – out there.
+In today’s complex real estate market, it is important for a Florida Quiet Title Action to be comprehensive and proceed after a detailed investigation and legal research has occurred to ensure that all potential claims to the real estate have been brought before the judge and that there are no potential claims or scams – like “wild deeds” – out there.

-The Florida Quiet Title Action will not have 100% cleared the title to the land unless and until:
+A Florida Quiet Title Action will not lead to marketable or insurable title to real estate unless and until:

 → Call Florida Real Estate Attorney Larry Tolchinsky today to see how he can help you with your quiet title action and clearing the clouds on title to your Florida real estate.